-Selling and distribution expenses comprise the expenses of the marketing department and the sales force, as well as expenses, distribution expenses, advertising commissions and bad debts.
+Selling and distribution expenses comprise the expenses of the marketing department and the sales force, as well as advertising expenses, distribution expenses, commissions and bad debts.

-recognized as income on a systematic basis over the periods necessary to match them with the related costs which they are intended to compensate.
+Grants are recognized when there is reasonable assurance that the Group will comply with the conditions attaching to them and that the grants will be received.
+Other grants are recognized as income on a systematic basis over the periods necessary to match them with the related costs which they are intended to compensate.